 Let’s kick-off day two at Bairro Alto, and then, descent all the way to the Chiado neighborhood.
 When you see how many stairs there are throughout Lisbon, you will thank me for this.

 Sao Pedro de Alcantara Observation Deck

-To get to this point of Bairro Alto, you can either take the funicular (Gloria Elevator) at the Restauradores Square or walk up from Chiado neighborhood.
-It depends where your hotel is.
+To get to this point of Bairro Alto, you can either take the funicular (Gloria Elevator) at the Restauradores Square or walk up from the Chiado neighborhood.
+It depends on where your hotel is.